This post has been updated to ensure information and shopping links are current.

 Before we even finished the drywall, I knew I wanted this room to be a colorful space.
 I wanted to incorporate greens and blues to blur the line between the outside and in.
 It was a happy coincidence that the colors I ended up choosing work well with the colors in the sofa I found on Facebook Marketplace.

 Working around a strong pattern, like the floral one I have in this space can be intimidating.
-Here are some tips and examples that have helped me.
-I hope they can help you as well!
+Here are some tips and examples to demonstrate how to mix patterns for a cohesive color palette.

 Choose a lead print and identify key colors from it.
 I like using Canva to do this.
 I insert generic shapes, like the circles above, then use the color selector tool to choose colors from the pattern for the shape colors.
 Alternatively, Canva preselects colors from an image in the document that you can choose from.